wkumari/draft-wkumari-dnsop-alt-tld/README.md

 4. Privacy Considerations

-   This document reserves .alt to be used to indicate that a name is not a DNS name, and so should not attempt to be resolved using the global DNS.
+   This document reserves .alt to be used to indicate that a name is not a DNS name.
 Unfortunately, these queries will undoubtedly leak into the global DNS.
-This is a general problem with alternative name spaces and not confined to names ending in .alt.
+This is a general problem with alternative namespaces and not confined to names ending in .alt.

-   For example, a value such as "somename.alt" could easily cause a privacy issue for any names in that namespace that are leaked to the Internet.
+   For example, a value such as "example.alt" could easily cause a privacy issue for any names in that namespace that are leaked to the Internet.
 In addition, if a name ending in .alt is sufficiently unique, long-lasting, and frequently leaks into the global DNS, then